survivejs/webpack-book/manuscript/output/01_targets.md

        [0] ./lib/index.js 55 bytes {0} [built]
 ```

 Webpack ran twice in this case.
 It can be argued that it would be smarter to minify the initial result separately.
-In this case, the overhead is so small that it’s not worth the extra setup.
+In this case, the overhead is so small that it's not worth the extra setup.

 Examining the build output reveals more: